ubccsss/ubccsss.org/content/events/2023-02-06-computer-science-hoodies.md

 Stay cozy and stylish with Computer Science hoodies!
 Show off your love for UBC Computer Science with these high-quality hoodies, now available at a discounted price of $40!
 Hurry and grab yours before the offer ends on 13th February (or while stocks last) at the Cube (ICCS 021).
 Don't miss out on this limited time offer!

+Check out our [course reviews](https://ubccsss.org/services/courses/) page too!
+Each course review is an entry to win 50% off a CSSS hoodie ($22.50 value) or one of five $10 AMS gift cards!
+Maximum five entries per person.
+Raffle will take place at the end of the 2022W2 term.